"When Fascism comes to America, it will come wrapped in the flag and bearing the cross."

 Reign of Terror: When Windrip's regime takes power, the M.M.s perpetrate atrocities against minorities and dissenters.
 When Haik takes power, it gets even worse.

-The Starscream: Saranson is this to Windrip.
-Haik is later this to Saranson.
+The Starscream: Sarason is this to Windrip.
+Haik is later this to Sarason.

 Torture Always Works: Subverted.
 Doremus and other characters are deeply traumatized from torture at Trianon, but they do not betray each other or abandon their convictions.